 Some contagious diseases can spread from one Leopard gecko to another.
 This can either happen directly, e.g. when Leopard geckos share the same hide box, or indirectly.
 Indirect transmission of diseases can take place through human hands and feeder insects.
 Common Leopard gecko diseases that can potentially spread indirectly are salmonellosis.

-The most important hygiene principles to prevent the spread of diseases between Leopard geckos are disinfecting your hands and by discarding uneaten feeder insects (especially crickets).
+The most important hygiene principles to prevent the spread of diseases between Leopard geckos are disinfecting your hands and discarding uneaten feeder insects (especially crickets).
 Although not hygiene-related, the spreading of diseases between Leopard geckos can also be prevented by quarantine.

 Preventing humans from getting diseases from Leopard geckos